kendraKohler/silverorange/README.md

 Get all posts in reverse chronological order of created at data: https://silverorange.herokuapp.com/post
+- If you inspect the html on this page above each title there will be a comment with the created date

 A few more things I skipped because of time constraint:
 - Writing tests